bkeepers/git-history/article.md

     $ git push
 	 ! [rejected]        master -> master (non-fast-forward)

-It is possible to force git to pushing all changes to an existing remote, but note that this could have adverse effects for everyone else working on the project.
+It is possible to force git to push all changes to an existing remote, but remember that this could have adverse effects for everyone else working on the project.

     $ git push --force --all --tags

 ## Conclusion

-Git's powerful features, extreme flexibility and often unintuitive command line may seem overwhelming, but taking time to learn and experiment is a worth-while invistment.
-Understanding how to rewrite the revision history will give you complete control over your projects and make them easier to manage.
+Git's powerful features, extreme flexibility and often unintuitive command line may seem overwhelming, but taking time to learn and experiment is a worth-while investment.
+Understanding how and when to rewrite the revision history will give you complete control over your projects and make them easier to manage.